armadillu/ofxRemoteUI/README.md

 Enums must be consecutive so that each enum item is +1 the previous one for them to work.

-When loading a preset, it might be that the preset doesnt specify values for all your current params.
-If so, the params whose values havent been modified by the preset will show a small warning sign for a few seconds.
+When loading a preset, it might be that the preset doesn't specify values for all your current params.
+If so, the params whose values haven't been modified by the preset will show a small warning sign for a few seconds.

 Automatic discovery relies on each server advertising itself (its hostname, app name and port) on port 25748.